ringwood-dsg/AltimailServer/README.md

    <pre>
    SET CFLAGS=-DOPENSSL_TLS_SECURITY_LEVEL=0
-   Perl Configure no-asm VC-WIN64A --prefix=%cd%\out64 --openssldir=%cd%\out64 -D_WIN32_WINNT=0x603 --api=1.1.1 no-deprecated
+   Perl Configure no-asm VC-WIN64A --prefix=%cd%\out64 --openssldir=%cd%\out64 -D_WIN32_WINNT=0x601 --api=1.1.1 no-deprecated
    nmake clean
    nmake install_sw
    </pre>

 #### Boost Setup
 #### Option A: Precompiled Binaries
-Contrary to popular belief, you can use the precompiled binaries directly from the Boost website.
-By ensuring the Altimail Server codebase uses the newest standards, and follows Boost' usage of these standards, along with those of OpenSSL, we can make Altimail Server work with Boost' precompiled binaries.
-This is how Altimail Server has been configured.
+Altimail Server's codebase is being modernised and as part of that modernisation strategy, the codebase is becoming compatible with the precompiled libraries available from Boost.
+All you need to do is download the Windows binary and install it to your `%AltimailServerLibs%` folder.

 1. Download the [Boost 1.84.0 Windows Binary](https://www.boost.org/), e.g. `boost_1_84_0-msvc-14.3-64.exe`.
 2. Run the installer and make sure you install it to `%AltimailServerLibs%\boost_1_84_0`.
 Again, **not** `%AltimailServerLibs%\boost_1_84_0\boost_1_84_0`!

+Once Boost has been installed, you should be good to go.

 #### Option B: Build it yourself
 If you're still old school and want to build Boost yourself, you are free to do so.
 This is what you need to do:

 > [!IMPORTANT]
-> After you have built Boost, please ensure that you set your linker to use `%AltimailServerLibs%\boost_1_84_0\stage\lib` and not `%AltimailServerLibs%\boost_1_84_0\libs`.
+> After you have built Boost, please ensure that you set your linker to use `%AltimailServerLibs%\boost_1_84_0\stage\lib` and not❗`%AltimailServerLibs%\boost_1_84_0\libs`.

 1. Download [Boost 1.84.0](https://www.boost.org/).
 2. Extract it to `%AltimailServerLibs%`.
 You should now have `%AltimailServerLibs%\boost_1_84_0` which itself contains a bunch of files. *Ensure you don't extract to `%AltimailServerLibs%\boost_1_84_0\boost_1_84_0`!*